denisecase/datafun-central/content/languages/python/organization.md

 ### Package

 A package is a way of organizing related modules together.
 Packages allow us to group together related functionality in a way that is easy to import and use.
 A package is simply a directory that contains one or more Python modules.

 ### Library

 A library is a collection of packages and modules that provides a set of pre-written code for specific tasks.
-The Python Standard Library is a large collection of libraries that are included with Python and provide a wide range of functionality, from file input/output to regular expressions to networking.
+For example, the Python Standard Library is a large collection of libraries that are included with Python and provide a wide range of functionality, f rom file input/output to regular expressions to networking.

+## Python Distribution Methods

+Python also has some special entities related to distributing Python code to users.

+## Python Distributions

+A **distribution** is a bundle of Python software, which typically includes the Python interpreter, the Python standard library, and various additional packages and tools.

+There are several popular Python distributions available, such as Anaconda, which includes many data science packages and tools, and Python(x,y), which is geared towards scientific computing.

+Python distributions can make it easier to set up and manage a Python environment, especially for beginners, and come with many pre-installed packages and tools.

+## Python Wheels

+A **wheel** is a self-contained installation executable that can be used to easily distribute and install Python packages across different systems.

+Wheels are different from source distributions or packages, which are typically distributed as source code and must be compiled or built before they can be installed.

+A wheel is essentially a ZIP archive that contains the files and dependencies necessary for a Python package to be installed on a system.
+It makes installation faster and easier, as the package does not need to be built from source code each time it is installed on a new system.

+Wheels are platform-specific,
+meaning that a wheel built on one operating system or architecture may not work on another system with a different operating system or architecture.
+To address this, Python has a system of tags to identify which platforms a wheel is compatible with, so the correct version of the wheel can be downloaded and installed on each system.

+## Understanding Organization

-Overall, understanding these fundamental building blocks of Python organization is essential for writing clean, well-structured code that is easy to read, maintain, and reuse.
+Understanding the fundamental building blocks of Python organization and distribution is essential for employing available Python tools and writing clean, well-structured code that is easy to read, maintain, and reuse.